This post and its photos may contain affiliate links, view our disclosure policy.

-I will warn you if you make these chocolate cherry cookies they will not be around long as they will quickly become a family favorite.
+I will warn you if you make these chocolate cherry cookies they will not be around long as they are quickly becoming a family favorite.

 I’ve included tip on hosting a holiday cookie exchange after the recipe 🙂

 1 teaspoon of baking soda

 1 cup (2 sticks) of softened unsalted butter